BZoennchen/supercollider-book/chapters/composing/music-theory/3-scales.md

 ## Transpositions

 If a scale starts on any *pitch class* other than C, it is said to be *transposed*.
-The diatonic scale can be transposed to any chromatic degree so long as the *[diatonic interval order](sec-diatonic-scale)* is preserved.
+The diatonic scale can be transposed to any chromatic degree so long as the *[diatonic interval sequence](sec-diatonic-scale)* is preserved.
 For example, the diatonic scale transposed to G by the introduction of F# is the *key of G*.

 We also say that we play a certain piece in *key of G major* or just *G major*.